GDSC-MITS/Contribute-To-HacktoberFest/CONTRIBUTING.md

 # How to Contribute in this repo.

-Contributing to open-source is easy.
+### Contributing to open-source is easy.

+### Before submiting the PR do make sure to provide a small description on what changes you have made

 1. ### Star and Fork the Repo